Understanding Leave Balance Policy and Notice Period Impact on Employee Entitlement - CiteHR

 Amend(0)

-Basic purpose of notice period (for employer) is that the organization can have enough time to find a replacement and notice period serving employee can train the replacement for that particular position.
-Notice period do not give rights to management to discriminate employee and arbitrary make such policy which are against the basic rights of employees.
+The basic purpose of the notice period (for the employer) is to provide the organization with enough time to find a replacement, and the employee serving the notice period can train the replacement for that particular position.
+The notice period does not give rights to management to discriminate against employees and arbitrarily make policies that are against the basic rights of employees.

-Organization should [must] not indulge in such practices.
-It’s not only illegal, unethical but it can lead to culture where employee leave organization without serving the notice period and it can also hamper the image of organization.
-This will have more devastating effect on organization in long run and I think no management want this.
+Organizations should not indulge in such practices.
+It's not only illegal and unethical, but it can lead to a culture where employees leave the organization without serving the notice period, and it can also hamper the organization's image.
+This will have a more devastating effect on the organization in the long run, and I think no management wants this.

 For more information: White Eagle: Leave Balance Issue